YuanyueLi/FlashEntropySearch/docs/source/quickstart.rst

 Still have questions?
 Or want more functions?

-We also provided more function tools to help you calculate the spectral similarity, please go to the `Details section <details.html>`_ for more information.
+We also provided more function tools to help you calculate the spectral similarity, please go to the rest sections for more information.